opral/monorepo/documentation/nextjs.md

 ### 3. Manage your translations at [inlang.dev](https://app.inlang.dev)

-That's all folks.
 The setup is done.

+### Current limitations:

+- Rendering html content in a `t('Click <a href="https://inlang.dev">here</a>')` function is only possible with an external dependency which parses the string back to HTML.
+See [html-react-parser](https://www.npmjs.com/package/html-react-parser).
+  Auto translating your content within XML tags such as `<a></a>` is possible already.